AeroDump/contracts/README.md

    - Deposit the tokens into the LayerZero vault for distribution.

 5. **Automated Token Distribution**:
-   - Chainlink Automation distributes tokens to recipients based on the CSV file, with multi-chain support via Chainlink CCIP.
+   - Chainlink Automation distributes tokens to recipients based on the CSV file, with multi-chain support via LayerZero CCIP.

 6. **Check Distribution History**:
    - After completion, view all records on the history page using ENVIO on-chain indexing.